Best Maine Coon Cat Flaps

 Cat flaps provide a safe, convenient way for your cat to navigate through your home or the outdoor world without requiring human intervention.

-What Size Cat Flap For A Maine Coon
+What Size Cat Flap Do You Need?

-As a general rule, your cat flap should be two inches wider than your cat’s maximum width, and two inches taller than its height.
+The cat flap should be two inches wider than your cat’s maximum width, and two inches taller than its height.

+Take a piece of cardboard and cut a small square in it, starting at about 6 x 6 inches.
 Encourage your Maine Coon to enter the hole by placing your cat on one side of the cardboard, and a treat on the other.

 This step usually works best in a hallway or doorway, so your cat cannot escape via the side!

-If your cat is unable to walk through the hole, gradually cut larger and larger pieces of cardboard until the Maine Coon is able to walk through.
+If your cat is unable to walk through the hole, gradually cut larger and larger pieces of cardboard until the Maine Coon can walk through.
+When your cat can easily and comfortably walk through, measure the square.

 Cat Flap Vs Cat Door

 Cat flaps and cat doors are often used interchangeably, but these phrases can also indicate two very different things.
+Specifically, cat flaps always contain a flap that closes behind your cat whenever it enters or exits through it.

 More specialized cat flaps can be locked on either side or might only respond to your cat’s microchip.